Originally published on January 24, 2020, updated November 12, 2020

 It’s primarily about controlling the customer experience.
 Remember, these are Amazon’s customers, not yours, and they set the rules.
 There are several factors that go into who gets the Buy Box.

-A good way to check to see if your products are priced competitively is to use Amazon’s Brand Health Dashboard.
-Found under Inventory > Manage Inventory > Brand Health, this dashboard will tell you what Amazon has decided to be a competitive price.
+Another option is Amazon's Brand Health Dashboard.
+Found under the Brands menu and available only to brand-registered sellers, this dashboard will also tell you what Amazon has decided to be a competitive price.
 If you are priced above that, you will not win the Buy Box, even if you are the only seller.
-Here's an example of a Brand Health dashboard with pricing set within the range needed to win the Buy Box.

-After price, the next factor that seems to play a major role in winning the Buy Box is a seller’s fulfillment method.
+After price, the next factor that seems to play a major role in winning the Buy Box is the seller’s fulfillment method.
 Again, it’s about Amazon controlling the customer experience.
 All other factors being equal, sellers using the FBA program are more likely to win the Buy Box over a seller filling orders on their own.
 This activates the Prime badge and ensures that Amazon is in control of the order fulfillment experience.

 This factor applies to sellers shipping orders themselves.
 Amazon’s customers expect fast shipping.
-If you are offering 8+ day shipping and you are not winning the buy box, consider shortening that time frame.
+If you are offering 8+ day shipping and you are not winning the Buy Box, consider shortening that time frame.

-If you are at risk for running out of inventory, Amazon may take you out of the Buy Box and put in another seller with a healthy inventory supply.
+If you are at risk of running out of inventory, Amazon may take you out of the Buy Box and put in another seller with a healthy inventory supply.
 You’ll need to find that balance between having enough inventory but not too much so that your IPI score stays healthy.

 The final factor Amazon looks at is how long you have been selling on Amazon.
 If you have just launched and are not holding the Buy Box, chances are you need to give it some time.
-Amazon wants time to learn about you as a seller, make sure you are shipping products accurately and on time, before awarding you a spot in the Buy Box.
+Amazon wants time to learn about you as a seller and make sure you are shipping products accurately and on time, before awarding you a spot in the Buy Box.

 You also need a paid Professional selling account to be eligible.
 A free, individual account will disqualify you from the Buy Box.